 2. NOMINATING COMMITTEE DUTIES:

-A. To select one of its members as Nominating Committee Chairman.
+A. To select one of its members as Nominating Committee Chairperson.

-B. To nominate candidates for the Chapter Offices of President, one Vice President, Secretary, Treasurer, National Director, Alternate National Director for the new year to be presented for voting by the Chapter membership.
+B. To nominate candidates for the Chapter offices of President, one Vice President, Secretary, Treasurer, National Director and Alternate National Director to be presented for voting by the Chapter membership in odd numbered years.

 C. To obtain clear acceptance of the nominees to serve the Chapter should they be elected.

-E. To nominate candidates to fill vacancies that occurs in elected Chapter offices.
+E. To nominate candidates to fill vacancies occurring in elected Chapter offices.

-1. MANDATORY AMENDMENTS: National Bylaw Amendments applicable to Chapter operations shall be automatically adopted by the Chapter and are not subject to a vote by the Chapter membership.
+1. MANDATORY AMENDMENTS: National Bylaws Amendments applicable to the Chapter operations shall be automatically adopted by the Chapter and are not subject to a vote by the Chapter membership.

-2. AMENDING PROCEDURE: These Bylaws may be amended by a 2/3 affirmative Vote of the members present and voting at a duly-called meeting, providing that prior notice of at least thirty (30) days has been given of the propositions(s) to amend.
+2. AMENDMENT PROCEDURE: These Bylaws may be amended by a 2/3 affirmative vote of the members present and voting at a duly-called meeting, providing that prior notice of at least thirty (30) days as been given of the proposition(s) to amend.